FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 Insufficient disk space, remaining '${disk_space_left_percent}% 'of space

-To continuously monitor the status of blockchain nodes, configure 'light _ monitor.sh' to 'crontab' for periodic execution.
+To continuously monitor the status of blockchain nodes, configure 'light _ monitor.sh' to 'crontab' for periodic execution

 ```shell
 # Execute once per minute to check whether the node is started normally, normal consensus, and whether there is critical error printing